 - Keep a maximum of 2 latest backed-up item versions.

 - Keep a maximum of 3 latest SharePoint versions for each backed-up version of a library item.

 The illustration below (Fig. 2.) shows how these settings affect the behavior of SharePoint data retention functionality in CodeTwo Backup.
 For simplicity, the illustration shows a backup and retention process involving a single library item.

-Archive retention policy is configured in the archive job wizard.
+Archive retention policy is configured in the archive and PST archive job wizards.
 It defines how many versions of an archive will be kept and what CodeTwo Backup should do when the disk space where your archive is located is running low.
 You can configure the archive job to do nothing, and in such a case the archive process will stop and generate an alert on the Dashboard tab.
 You can also instruct the program to delete the oldest version of the archive to make sure that the archiving process continues.

 Before setting up the archive retention policy, consider the following limitations: